Monia Mazigh

-Monia Mazigh (منية مازيغ) (born 1970) is a Canadian author and academic best known for her efforts to free her husband Maher Arar from a Syrian prison.
+Monia Mazigh (منية مازيغ; born July 10, 1970) is a Tunisian - Canadian author and academic best known for her efforts to free her husband Maher Arar from a Syrian prison.
 A resident of Ottawa, Ontario, she was the New Democratic Party candidate for the riding of Ottawa South, a traditionally Liberal riding, in the 2004 federal election.
 In June 2015 she was appointed National Coordinator of the International Civil Liberties Monitoring Group.

 Early life and education

 Mazigh was born and raised in Tunisia and emigrated to Canada in 1991, at the age of 21.
 She has a PhD in financial economics from McGill University and speaks Arabic, English and French fluently.
 In 2000, she started working for the University of Ottawa as a research assistant and later as a French-language instructor.
 She has stated that until 2002, her goal was to become a professor instead of a politician.